kamilburda/batcher/docs/sections/Customization/Renaming.md

 	* `%e`: Never strip the extension.
 	* `%i` (Batch Convert only): Strip the extension only if the image has a file extension that does not match the entered file extension.
 	* `%n` (Batch Convert only): Strip the extension only if the image has a file extension that matches the entered file extension (the inverse of `%i`).
+* `%o`: Use the original image name.
+This can be useful if you renamed the image and you need to access its original name.

 Examples:
 * `[image name]` for an image named `Frame` → `Frame`